Lennox-Gastaut Syndrome Treatment & Management

 In a 2008 randomized controlled trial of the ketogenic diet in children with daily seizures who had a poor response to at least 2 AEDs, 38% of the children in the diet arm had a greater than 50% reduction in seizures.
 Of the 145 children randomized to the ketogenic diet or control, only 14 had LGS.[27]

 A blinded, crossover study of the ketogenic diet in 20 children with LGS showed a moderate reduction in parent-reported myoclonic-atonic events.
 Ketosis was not eliminated in the placebo arm; thus, there was no difference observed between the 2 groups regarding reduction in EEG-identified events.
-When patients who are seizure free for extended periods of time should be weaned from the diet is not clear.[28]
+When seizure-free patients should be weaned from the diet is not clear.
+[39]

 The ketogenic diet is not always successful.
 The following 3 factors are associated with successful implementation of the diet: